How To Create A Website With Notion [Easy & Free]

 Page speed is correlated with website conversion websites.

 The above image is from Cloudflare.
-They run one of the largest content delivery networks (CDNs) in the world.
+They run one of the largest content delivery networks (CDNs) in the world and they’re the backbone for many websites on the internet, including mine.

 Default Notion pages are pretty slow because they can have a lot of heavy elements on them, like: